arassec/igor/documentation/docs/developer/documentation.md

 doc/de_DE/custom-component.md
 ```

-If no translated documentation for the current user's locale is found, igor will fallback to the standard documentation (if it exists).
+If no translated documentation for the current user's locale is found, igor will fall back to the standard documentation (if it exists).

 ## I18N
-Igor supports translation of categories and types and parameters of components.
+Igor supports translation of categories, types and parameters of components.
 In order to use the translation you have to place properties files in the following directory in the classpath:
 ```
 i18n/